MicrosoftDocs/ai-builder/ai-builder-docs/text-classification-model-use-tags.md

 ## Use in Power Automate

-If you want to use your trained model in Power Automate, see [Use a category classification custom model in Power Automate](text-classification-model-in-flow.md).
+If you want to use your trained model in Power Automate, go to [Use a category classification custom model in Power Automate](text-classification-model-in-flow.md).

 <a name="set-run-schedule-on-common-data-service"></a>

 ## Use in Power Apps

 You can integrate your AI Builder category classification models in Power Apps Studio by using the formula bar.
-For more information, see [Use Power Fx in AI Builder models in Power Apps (preview)](powerfx-in-powerapps.md).
+For more information, go to [Use Power Fx in AI Builder models in Power Apps (preview)](powerfx-in-powerapps.md).

 ## Set a run schedule on Microsoft Dataverse (preview)